 Wide-Angle Seated Forward Bend -Upavishta Konasana

-- From Dandasana / Staff pose, bring your legs apart, about ninety degrees or wider, up to a point where you feel a good stretch, but can still hold the pose, maintaining a straight spine, and without falling back.
+- From Dandasana / Staff pose, bring your legs wide apart, up to a point where you feel a good stretch, but can still hold the pose, maintaining a straight spine, and without falling back.

 - Flex your feet, and keep your knees and toes pointed up towards the ceiling.
 Press your legs and sitting bones down, and lengthen up through your spine.

-- Hold this pose for about a minute or longer.
+- Hold this pose for 5 to 10 breaths.

-- To come out, inhale and come up with a straight back, pressing your sit bones down.
+- To come out of the pose, come up with a straight back, pressing your sitting bones down, as you exhale.

-- If your hamstrings are tight, bend your knees to give you a little more room to maintain a straight spine and maybe move into the forward fold.
+- You can bend your knees to give you a little more room to maintain a straight spine and maybe move into the forward fold.